Quick All Purpose Marinade

 Oil - Any neutral or flavorful oil could work depending on what you’re going for.
 Some options besides olive oil are sesame, avocado, or coconut oil.

 Acid - I went for apple cider vinegar for this recipe, but you can use whatever you have on hand.
-Lemon, lime, wine vinegar, or even balsamic could work.
+Lemon, lime, wine vinegar, balsamic, or even leftover pickled red onion juice could work.

 Aromatics - I kept it pretty simple with shallots and garlic because they go well with everything.
 Other ideas could be ginger, chili, scallion, or fresh herbs like thyme and rosemary.